 Rathmhor is a traditional stone and slate house in Lynchat, two miles north-east of the town of Kingussie in the Cairngorms National Park.
 It has two kingsize and two twin bedrooms, sleeping a maximum of eight people.
 A description of the rooms is given below, and you can click the links for a gallery of images of that room.
 You can also click in the floor plans for these room-by-room galleries.

 Ground floor: fully-fitted kitchen with electric range cooker, fridge-freezer, dishwasher and washing machine; dining room seating eight; shower-room; front and rear porches; tumble-drier in cupboard under stairs; large twin bedroom 1.
 First floor: sitting room seating eight with wood-burning stove and 43" HD TV with Amazon Fire stick; king-size bedroom 2 with en-suite shower-room; small twin bedroom 3; king-size bedroom 4; family bathroom.
-Free wi-fi provided.
+Free unlimited wi-fi.

 Getting to Rathmhor

 Road access is convenient as the main A9 Perth-Inverness road is only one mile away, although the B9152 through Lynchat itself is quiet.
 Directions can be found here.
 Lynchat is about 2½ hours by car from Edinburgh or Glasgow and about 9 hours from London.
 Coming from further afield you can fly to Inverness Airport, about an hour away by hire car.
 Lynchat is five minutes by car or taxi from Kingussie railway station, with direct trains from Inverness, Perth, Edinburgh, Glasgow, London and many other towns and cities.
 You can even board the Caledonian Sleeper at London Euston at 9.15 in the evening, sleep for most of the journey and disembark at Kingussie station at 7.20 the next morning!